MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase5.md

 If you're using the classic client, use the Azure portal.
 For more information, see [Configuring and managing templates for Azure Information Protection](./configure-policy-templates.md).

 >[!IMPORTANT]
 > At the end of this migration, your AD RMS cluster cannot be used with Azure Information Protection and the hold your own key ([HYOK](configure-adrms-restrictions.md)) option.
+>
-If you are using the classic client with HYOK, because of the redirections that are now in place, the AD RMS cluster that you use must have different licensing URLs to the ones in the clusters that you migrated.
+> If you are using the classic client with HYOK, because of the redirections that are now in place, the AD RMS cluster that you use must have different licensing URLs to the ones in the clusters that you migrated.
+>
 ### Additional configuration for computers that run Office 2010

+> [!IMPORTANT]
+> Office 2010 extended support ended on October 13, 2020.
+For more information, see [AIP and legacy Windows and Office versions](known-issues.md#aip-and-legacy-windows-and-office-versions).
+>

 If migrated clients run Office 2010, users might experience delays in opening protected content after our AD RMS servers are de-provisioned.
 Or, users might see messages that they don't have credentials to open protected content.
 To resolve these problems, create a network redirection for these computers, which redirects the AD RMS URL FQDN to the local IP address of the computer (127.0.0.1).
 You can do this by configuring the local hosts file on each computer, or by using DNS.